 Corrective And Preventative Measures

 Inevitably things will go wrong from time to time.
 The important thing though with a quality management system and ISO certification is how you manage those glitches.
 Use the intranet’s forms function to track quality issues and their resolution.
 You can also use forms to remove errors and make sure that the correct data is stored.
 What’s more, utilize the intranet to keep a log of any actions you have taken to rectify a problem and publicize this to staff using the intranet’s company and team news pages.
-Whenever possible, you should try and identify potential problem areas and set up a system on the intranet to prevent or minimize their effects before they become big issues.

 Ongoing Support And Training